 We own, and in the future expect to own, interests in our facilities through wholly or majority owned subsidiaries of our operating partnership.
 We may offer limited liability company and limited partnership interests to tenants, subtenants and physicians in the future.
 Investments in partnerships, limited liability companies or other entities with co-owners may, under certain circumstances, involve risks not present were a co-owner not involved, including the possibility that partners or other co-owners might become bankrupt or fail to fund their share of required capital contributions.
 Partners or other co-owners may have economic or other business interests or goals that are inconsistent with our business interests or goals, and may be in a position to take actions contrary to our policies or objectives.
-Such investments may also have potential risks pertaining to healthcare regulatory compliance, particularly when partners or other co-owners are physicians, and of impasses on major decisions, such as sales or mergers, because neither we nor our partners or other co-owners would have full control over the partnership, limited liability company or other entity.
+Such investments may also have potential risks pertaining to healthcare regulatory compliance, particularly when partners or other co-owners would have full control over the partnership, limited liability company or other entity.
 Disputes between us and our partners or other co-owners may result in litigation or arbitration that would increase our expenses and prevent our officers and directors from focusing their time and effort on our business.
 Consequently, actions by or disputes with our partners or other co-owners might result in subjecting facilities owned by the partnership, limited liability company or other entity to additional risk.
 In addition, we may in certain circumstances be liable for the actions of our partners or other co-owners.
 The occurrence of any of the foregoing events could have a material adverse effect on our results of operations and our ability to make distributions to our stockholders.